Are you looking for a way to get new members once the initial buzz around your membership launch is over?

 Organizing an online event is another great way to create “buzz” in your industry and showcase your business as an expert in your membership topic.
 Let’s say you organize a live seminar and invite all the big names in your industry.
 This not only helps grab the attention of new users but also helps your business tap into other brands’ markets and audiences.

-Another big reason why events work great for getting new members is that they allow new users to “test” out your brand and your content without having to commit fully.
-This makes highlighting the “value” your membership content and subscription offers to prospective customers is easier.
+Another big reason events work great for getting new members is that they allow new users to “test” out your brand and your content without committing fully.
+This makes highlighting the “value” your membership content and subscription offers to prospective customers more accessible.

 Only users who are interested in your membership content or topic will be joining your online event anyways.
 This gives you a perfect chance to promote your premium membership plans as the ultimate solution and successfully gain new members for your business.

 Offer free, premium content to grab more people’s attention and encourage them to subscribe to your membership plans.
 It’s a great way to cater to all types of users, including those interested in your content but who don’t want to commit their money fully.